boardgameio/boardgame.io/docs/events.md

   * (arguments) `arg` - This optional argument when provided will be available as ctx.gameOver. (same as the return value from `endGameIf`)

-* `undo()` - Provided by default or if given a list of `undoableMoves` in flow config of game, event will be only be usable in a move listed in `undoableMoves`.
-  * To disable completley, pass an empty Array as `undoableMoves`.
-See [undo/redo](undo.md) docs for more info.
-* `redo()` - Provided by default or if given a list of `undoableMoves` in flow config of game, event will be only be usable in a move listed in `undoableMoves`.
-  * To disable completley, pass an empty Array as `undoableMoves`.
-See [undo/redo](undo.md) docs for more info.
 * `changeActionPlayers(actionPlayers)` - Provided by default when more than one player available to change players who can currently make a move.
   * (arguments) `actionPlayers` - Array of players that are currently allowed to make moves.